Student Handbook

 Student Records Infinite Campus

-The Family Educational Rights and Privacy Act (FERPA) is a federal law that protects the privacy of students’ educational records and affords certain rights for parents and eligible to access, and dispute, the contents of these records.
-These rights belong to parents only with respect to their children’s educational records, and they transfer to the student when he or she reaches the age of 18 or attends a school beyond the high school level.
-Students to whom the rights have transferred are "eligible students."
+The Family Educational Rights and Privacy Act (FERPA) is a federal law that protects the privacy of students’ educational records and affords certain rights to parents and eligible students to access and dispute the contents of these records.
+These rights belong to parents only concerning their children’s educational records, and they transfer to the student when he or she reaches the age of 18 or attends a school beyond the high school level.
+Students to whom the rights have been transferred are "eligible students."

 Generally, schools must have written permission from the parent or eligible student in order to release any information from a student's education record.
 However, FERPA allows schools to disclose those records, without consent, to the following parties or under the following conditions: